Are You Presenting Your Data the Right Way?

 One-Way Presentation: In this format, the presenter speaks, and the audience listens without interruption.
 Communication flows from the presenter to the audience, with no expectation for questions or comments.
 TED talks and keynote speeches are prime examples of one-way presentations.

-Two-Way Presentation: Here, the presenter leads the discussion while allowing the audience to contribute with questions or comments.
-Most business presentations fall into this category.
+Two-Way Presentation: In this format, the presenter leads the discussion but allows the audience to ask questions or make comments.
+Most business presentations are like this.

 Static Document: The audience consumes a document independently, without a live presentation to guide them.
 As a result, all necessary information must be included in the document itself.
 An example of this would be a company’s annual report.